 Luxe Italian fashion house Bulgari knows how to roll out the red carpet.
-Its Bali resort is located high on the Uluwatu cliffs and offers two-, three- and five-bedroom mansions complete with a private elevator and 24-hour butler service.
+Its Bali resort is located high on the Uluwatu cliffs and offers two-, three-, four- and five-bedroom mansions complete with a private elevator and 24-hour butler service.

 Four Seasons Resort Bali at Jimbaran Bay